Montgomery-Data-Science/Montgomery-Data-Science.github.io/projects/Service_disruption.md

 ---
-layout: post
+layout: project
-title: "Service Disruption"
+title: Service Disruption
-date: 2017-10-12
 excerpt: "Project that works with several datasets to create an algorithm to predict the probability and severity of cell tower outages"
-tags: [Data Science, Machine Learning, Classification]
-comments: true
+comments: True
 ---

 # Cell Tower Outage Prediction Algorithm